-How to Write a Viral Blog Post: A Quick Guide to Attract Maximum Eyeballs for Your Content
+How to Write Viral Blog Posts: Tips for Maximum Eyeballs for Your Content

-While one way to create virility for your blog posts is via blogger outreach programs that also help you with reputation management, another way is taking help from inbound marketing agencies that help you grow your business online.
+A way to create virility for your blog posts is via blogger outreach and influencer outreach campaigns, which also help with reputation management.
+Another way is taking help from inbound marketing agencies that help you grow your business online.

-Blog virality all starts with writing content that attracts the right eyeballs, increases reader curiosity and eventually gives value to those spending time reading your article.
+Blog virality starts with writing content that attracts the right eyeballs, increases reader curiosity, and eventually delivers value and is helpful to those who take time to read your blog article.

 1. Raise your audience’s curiosity.